 5) Your store can get bad reviews and PR if it doesn’t complete orders on time.

 6) In addition, you need to price the products you sell so that it won’t turn away the visitor and will instead incentivize them to buy (One good tip is to add eBooks in the form of free gifts that provide value for the buyer/incentive to buy).

 7) Most Shopify stores fail.
 This is not an easy online business to succeed with.

-Where Oberlo makes takes these difficulties and make them a little bit easier (the pros)…
+Where Oberlo makes makes these difficulties a little bit easier (the pros):

 Even the free membership comes with a plethora of benefits as you can see.
 This is just to showcase just how legit Oberlo is.